Kelvin Benjamin: 2015

 Benjamin tore his ACL in a joint training camp practice with the Miami Dolphins, ending his 2015 season.

+In that season the Panthers made it to Super Bowl 50 but lost 24-10 to the Denver Broncos.

 2016

 After missing the whole 2015 season with a torn ACL, Benjamin returned in the season opener game against the defending Super Bowl champion Denver Broncos.
-Benjamin had six receptions for 91 yards and a touchdown in his return at Denver, and followed that with seven receptions for 108 yards and two touchdowns against the San Francisco 49ers.
+Benjamin had six receptions for 91 yards and a touchdown the Panthers' 21-20 loss at Denver, and followed that with seven receptions for 108 yards and two touchdowns against the San Francisco 49ers.
 He had no receptions in Week 3, and though he caught a pass in every remaining game that season, his yardage totals were erratic and never again broke 100.
 Nevertheless, he ended the season leading the team with seven touchdown receptions, and second to tight end Greg Olsen with 63 receptions for 941 yards.

 2017

 On May 2, 2017, the Panthers exercised Benjamin's fifth-year option.